Do I need an appointment?

 Do you board or groom animals?

-Can I send you an e-mail of what is wrong with my pet?
+Can I send you an e-mail with a picture of what is wrong with my pet?

 What do I need to do before my pet’s surgery?